-We are most anxious to make the celebration of the Sacraments a joyous, spiritual event in your family’s life and with the parish.
+We are most eager to make the celebration of the sacraments a joyous, spiritual event in your family’s life and with the parish.
 If you have any questions or would like to make arrangements, please contact the parish office at 570-326-1544 or by email at email@example.com.

 Baptism is the “gateway” sacrament or initiation.
 This joins you with the Body of Christ, the community of believers.
 Parents will meet with a priest beforehand to discuss their faith, better understand Baptism, and discuss how they will create a home for Christ in their household.
 The Church stresses that parents are the first and best teachers of the faith for their children.
 Contact the parish office for an appointment.

 Preparation for this sacrament normally occurs through the Parish Religious Education Program (PREP).
 This is a two-year program starting in first grade and received in second grade.

 Children prepare for this sacrament simultaneously with the sacrament of Communion.

 Anyone who is fully initiated has access to this sacrament by scheduled times or by appointment with a priest.

 The reception of the Holy Spirit prepares candidates to be more mature in their spiritual lives and to assume more adult roles in the life of the church.
 Children normally begin their two year program in 7th grade and receive the anointing/laying on of hands in 8th.
 All children must have participated successfully in all the previous years of PREP (grades 1-6) as a prerequisite.
 Note that there is a social service component to this two-year program.
 This is an important step for teenagers and their entire families.